imransetiadi/LogLinuxGolangwithELK/README.md

 <!-- Conclusion -->
 ## Conclusion

-With this tutorial, We know have a better understanding of how i can monitor your entire logging infrastructure easily with Rsyslog and the ELK stack.
+With this tutorial, We know have a better understanding of how i can monitor i entire logging infrastructure easily with Rsyslog and the ELK stack.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>